GraniteWMS/GraniteDocs/docs/utility-api/email-service.md

 | Granite.Utility	| MaxNumberOfRetries	| 3							| Maximum number of times to retry processing an email.             										| int			| False			| True		|
 | Granite.Utility	| EmailAttachmentFolder |							| Full filepath to folder to export email attachments to.
 Leave empty to use the Utility API install folder | string		| False			| True		|

+!!! note "Password isEncrypted is True"
-**`Take Note that Password isEncrypted is True.`** This means that you will only be able to set this from within the Webdesktop > Admin > System Settings
+    You will only be able to change the value of this setting from the Webdesktop System Settings page

 ## Email Templates